StephenELevy/stock-analysis/README.md

-# Green-stocks.xlsm - 2018 volume and stock returns for multiple stocks using array and nested loops and Module 2.4.2 CheckBoard Skill Drill & All Stocks Analysis using YEAR from InputBox
+# Green-stocks.xlsm - 2018 volume and stock returns for multiple stocks using array and nested loops and Module 2.4.2 CheckBoard Skill Drill & All Stocks Analysis using YEAR from InputBox & RunTime Subroutine

-## Green-stocks.xlsm file contains total volume and 2018 yearly returns for multiple stocks using an Array and Nested Loop using REFACTORED CODE & Checkboard Skill Drill from Module 2.4.2 & All Stocks Analysis using year from InputBox
+## Green-stocks.xlsm file contains total volume and 2018 yearly returns for multiple stocks using an Array and Nested Loop using REFACTORED CODE & Checkboard Skill Drill from Module 2.4.2 & All Stocks Analysis using year from InputBox & RunTime Subroutine